jeady/stat-2b/README.md

 Development
 ===========
 This library is compiled using Grunt.
-To compile sticigui.js, simple run `grunt` from this project's directory.
+To compile sticigui.js, simply run `grunt` from this project's directory.
 You can start up a development webserver that hosts the demo files by running `python -m SimpleHTTPServer` from the project's directory, and then navigating to any of the .html files in the html/